Dasding1/Dasding/_articles/Rave Culture and Religion.md

 > The insurrectionary ‘noise’ or chaos of TAZs, uprisings, refusals and epiphanies…will release a hundred blooming flowers, a thousand, a million memes of resistance, of difference, of non-ordinary consciousness—the will to power as ‘strangeness’.
 (Bey 1995); P33

+> Rave demonstrates signs of that which Bozeman calls a **‘technological millenarianism’** pervading popular culture which, in nations like the United States, the United Kingdom, Japan, Canada and Australia, boils down to a faith in technological innovation to ‘bring forth a better future beginning here and now’ (1997:155).; P33

 ##### Festivals

 Solipse, Boom Festival (Portugal), Solstice23 (Japan), Exodus Cybertribal Festival, Goa beach parties (India), Moontribe’s Full Moon gatherings (Mojave Desert, USA), electro-salvation, Arcadias, Gaian Mind (Philadelphia), Ministry of Sound (London), Tribal Gathering, Earthdream (Central Australia), technomadic carnival, Detroit techno (Detroit), techno-pagan doofs (held in outdoor locations with ceremonial art installations and revived ancestral rituals), Earthdance (taking place simultaneously in over 100 cities in 70 countries with a synchronized global cyber-cast), Rave Mass (Sheffield), Techno Cosmic Mass (California)